 Duquesne University’s Online Master Of Science In Nursing Program

 The online MSN program at Duquesne University is fully accredited by CCNE and offers MSN concentrations in family (individual across the lifespan) nurse practitioner, forensic nursing, and nursing education.
-Duquesne’s faculty of nurse educators delivers a quality nursing education that can prepare students to sit for required credentialing exams and for the real-world challenges they will encounter as an MSN.
-Contact Duquesne University to learn more.
+Duquesne’s faculty of nurse educators deliver a quality nursing education that can prepare students to sit for required credentialing exams and for the real-world challenges they will encounter as an MSN.

 American Mobile, “A Look at New Nursing Technologies and Trends”